Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Acknowledgment

 \section{Acknowledgment}

-The author would like to thank Prof Vivek S. Borkar who introduced him to the work of Eldan and Klartag, Prof Jayakrishnan Nair for some helpful discussions and user PhoemueX~\footnote{\url{http://math.stackexchange.com/users/151552/phoemuex}} on StackExchange.com for the proof idea for Lemma~\ref{lem:phoemuex}~\cite{SEweakly}.
+The author would like to thank Prof Vivek S. Borkar who introduced him to the work of Eldan and Klartag, Prof Jayakrishnan Nair and Prof Abhishek Gupta for some helpful discussions and user PhoemueX~\footnote{\url{http://math.stackexchange.com/users/151552/phoemuex}} on StackExchange.com for the proof idea for Lemma~\ref{lem:phoemuex}~\cite{SEweakly}.
 He would also like to thank Prof Bo'az Klartag for clarifying some aspects of his result.
 This work supported in part by a grant of the Science and Engineering Research Board, Department of Science and Technology, Government of India.
+The author would also like to thank the Senior Editor and the anonymous reviewers for their comments.